alecmuffett/dohot/README.md

-# DoHoT: how & why to make practical use of DNS over HTTPS over Tor
+# DoHoT: making practical use of DNS over HTTPS over Tor

 This is the first document for a new project called `DoHoT` DNS, which I hope will grow to help people recoup some privacy in places where they